sensu/sensu-docs/content/sensu-go/6.0/api/assets.md

 ## Get all assets

-The `/assets` API endpoint provides HTTP GET access to [asset][1] data.
+The `/assets` API endpoint provides HTTP GET access to [dynamic runtime asset][1] data.

 ### Example {#assets-get-example}

-The following example demonstrates a request to the `/assets` API endpoint, resulting in a JSON array that contains [asset definitions][1].
+The following example demonstrates a request to the `/assets` API endpoint, resulting in a JSON array that contains [dynamic runtime asset definitions][1].

 {{< code shell >}}
 curl -X GET \